We’ve seen how to control which lines of code are ran with conditionals.

 We’ll now introduce another series of statements for repeatedly executing bodies of code (looping).

-statement is similar in form and behavior to if
+while StatementThe while statement is similar in form and behavior to if:

 while(LOGICAL) <body>